bsblabs/cf-sample-dashboard/README.md

 </entry>
 ```

 Don't forget to change `[DASHBOARD URL]` by the dashboard domain (could be an IP, "localhost", or a domain).
+If you only want to make a local test, just use `http://localhost`.

 By default, there is a user called "marissa" with the password "koala".
 You can add extra ones by modifying *[scim-endpoints.xml](https://github.com/cloudfoundry/uaa/blob/master/uaa/src/main/webapp/WEB-INF/spring/scim-endpoints.xml)*.